FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Method

 \section{Method}

 We begin by reviewing how to conduct fairness-aware learning via sensitive attribute resampling to encourage equalized odds and its challenges with complex attributes.
-We then introduce our proposed method, \textit{FairICP}, which leverages the simpler estimation of $Y|A$ to perform resampling, and describe its implementation and theoretical guarantees.
+We then introduce our proposed method, \textit{FairICP}, which leverages the simpler estimation of $Y|A$ to perform resampling, providing theoretical insights and practical algorithms.
 All proofs in this section are deferred to Appendix~\ref{app:proofs}.